Social responsibility begins with an understanding of the working conditions in your supply chain.

 Verité’s unique worker-centric approach and comprehensive desk- and field-based assessments offer you unparalleled insight into working conditions, including forced labor, wage deception, and child labor.

-For over 23 years, Verité and our extensive network of global partners have brought clients clarity and resolution to the most challenging issues in the most difficult regions.
+For 25 years, Verité and our extensive network of global partners have brought clients clarity and resolution to the most challenging issues in the most difficult regions.
 Our customized assessments provide you with credible data that is highly specific to sector and country, and recommendations that are actionable and results-oriented.

 Contact us to discuss an assessment for your organization.

 Comprehensive Social Responsibility Assessments

 RBA Audits (formerly EICC Audits)